Is There a Diet for Gout?

 Plant-Based Diet

-As we know with many diseases, making modifications to lifestyle and diet are important.
+As we know, with many diseases, making modifications to lifestyle and diet is important.
 However, lifestyle and diet alone are typically not enough once a patient has been diagnosed with gout.

 What Lifestyle Changes Should I Make?